 “I just can’t seem to get any traction.”

-I have heard this said in some form or other from the women who come to me for coaching.
+I have heard this said in some form or other from the people who come to me for coaching.
 They feel like their businesses and lives just aren’t going anywhere, no matter what they do.

 Sometimes it is a matter of not knowing where to start.
 Sometimes it is a matter of not knowing where they want to go.
 Most get lost somewhere along the way.
 My job is to diagnose the problem and get my clients back on track.
 Typically, their problems lie within four areas.